securingyour.info

 Cyber Security Awareness

-Please note that the security awareness talks themselves are free, there may be charges incurred for traveling and accommodation expenses.
-These charges are calculated at our discretion and will be applied at the time of booking of the security awareness talks.
-Further to the above the security awareness talks are limited to 2 half hour (30 minute) sessions per organisation, however there is no limit to the amount of attendees of each sessions, we only ask that the numbers are made know to us at the time of booking.
+Please note that although the Security Awareness talks themselves are free, there will be charges incurred for travel and accommodation expenses.
+These charges are calculated at our discretion and will be applied at the time of booking.
+Further to the above, the Security Awareness talks are limited to two forty-five minute (2 x 45 minute) sessions per organisation; however there is no limit to the number of attendees per session (we just ask that the numbers are made known to us at the time of booking).

 Privacy Policy:

-Exsatus is committed to ensuring that your privacy is protected.
-We will ask attendees to provide certain information by which they can be identified after attending the security awareness talks, collected data will only be used in accordance with this the Exsatus privacy policy.
+Securingyour.info is committed to ensuring that your privacy is protected.
+Any collected data will only be used in accordance with this Securingyour.info Privacy Policy.
 We will not sell, distribute or lease any personal information to third parties unless we have the permission to or are required by law to do so.

 Security:

 We are committed to ensuring that all collected information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard, encrypt and secure the information we collect.
 You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee may be payable.
-If you would like a copy of the information held on you please write to us or email us at contact@securingyour.info.
+If you would like a copy of the information held on you please email us at contact@securingyour.info.

-For the Terms and Conditions of Exsatus website please follow on to our legal blurb.
+For the Terms and Conditions of Securingyour.info website please follow on to our legal blurb.

 Information is the oxygen of the modern age.
 It seeps through the walls topped by barbed wire, it wafts across the electrified borders